jpvantassel/swbatch/README.md

 There are two ways of using `SWbatch`:

 1. As part of a developed Jupyter workflow called SWinvert.
 (Recommended)
-2. Or directly through the DesignSafe-CI `Research Workbench`.
+2. Or directly through the DesignSafe-CI Research Workbench.
 (Not Recommended for reasons provided below).

 ### Instructions for using the Jupyter Workflow